roman-milk/roman-milk.github.io/jessicas-change-management.md

  I didn't play along, though.
 The coeds' scorn had made me remember what I had pledged myself.
 I wouldn't cross the boundaries I had set.
 I was still highly insecure about attending the birthday bash without D-Rod's protection, so I wanted to inform Matt about my limits.

  "I'm not some pass-around slut.
 I'm only here for you, Matt."
 I said right out.
-Report_Story #2